Dispersive shock waves in periodic lattices: Wave patterns emerging from the Generalized Riemann initial data

 In order to understand the source of discrepancy between the tight-binding approximation (Eq.~\eqref{system-wanner}) and the cNLS dynamics for increasing $\mu_-$, we invoke a tight-binding approximation involving next-nearest neighbors interaction (DNLS-2), i.e., $n-2\leq n_1\leq n+ 2$ in Eq.~\eqref{system-wanner-full}.
 Clearly, this approximation provides a more accurate representation of the first-band dispersion relation and, consequently, is expected to exhibit higher fidelity to the cNLS.
 To illustrate this, we present a discrete-level comparison (at $t=1000$) for the parameter set $\mu_-=3.18$, $\mu_+=3.165$ in Fig.~\ref{fig:2}.
 The DNLS-2 results are seen to be virtually indistinguishable from those of the cNLS, not only at $t=1000$ (as shown) but throughout the entire waveform's evolution.
 The success of the tight-binding approximation in particular is noteworthy, considering that the simulation time for the cNLS dynamics on a local workstation is $\sim 10000$ s, while that for the tight-binding approximation (DNLS or DNLS-2) is $\sim 100$ s.

 On a related note, we also highlight the quasi-continuum reductions of the tight-binding approximation (see Sec.~\ref{DNLS-WNL}), which may offer an analytical framework for investigating the coherent structures that emerge during the evolution of the underlying Riemann problem.
 In this vein, a universal model for small-amplitude DSWs is the KdV equation (Eq.~\eqref{eq: KdV reduction for tight-binding model}), which arises from an asymptotic balance between weak third-order dispersion and quadratic nonlinearity.
 For small-amplitude jumps, we compare the KdV DSW with the DNLS (and, subsequently, the cNLS) modulations, observing good agreement.
 To illustrate this, we explore comparisons made within the parametric window of $6\leq V_0\leq 12$ for the right-propagating (and small amplitude) DSW.
 The results of such comparisons are shown in Fig.~\ref{fig:KdV}, where we display a family of Riemann problems corresponding to $c_-\approx 0.1$ and $c_+\approx 0.05$ (a small-amplitude jump), for varying potential depths $6\leq V_0\leq 12$.
 At the outset, we remark that within this parametric window, the DSWs obtained from the cNLS and DNLS models are in good agreement.
 In Fig.~\ref{fig:KdV}(A), the corresponding DSW generated by the KdV, as reconstructed via the multiple scale reduction of Sec.~\ref{DNLS-WNL} (see, in particular Eq.~(\ref{eq: KdV reduction for tight-binding model}) and the discussion around it), is compared with that of the DNLS at $t=3000$, showing similarly good agreement.
 This, in turn, highlights the utility of the KdV framework for analyzing modulations of periodic waves in the cNLS setting.
 While the solitonic edge is captured quite accurately, a slight discrepancy is observed near the linear edge.
-In Fig.~\ref{fig:KdV}(B), the edge speeds of the tight-binding reduction (depicted using squares) are compared to the quasi-analytical predictions from the DSW fitting procedure, as shown in the solid curves (Eqs.~\eqref{eq: Integral curve for k} and \eqref{eq: ODE at solitonic edge}) and the KdV predictions (dashed curves).
-The corresponding KdV predictions ($v_-$ is the solitonic edge speed and $v_+$ is the linear edge speed) are given below (see also \cite{el_resolution_2005})
+In Fig.~\ref{fig:KdV}(B), the edge speeds of the tight-binding reduction (depicted using squares) are compared to the quasi-analytical predictions from the DSW fitting procedure, as shown in the solid curves (Eqs.~\eqref{eq: Integral curve for k} and \eqref{eq: ODE at solitonic edge}) and the KdV predictions (dashed curves). {The corresponding KdV predictions for the solitonic ($v_-$) and linear edge speed ($v_+$) can be shown to be related to the jump across the DSW, $\Delta =\sqrt{\rho_0}-|c^{+}|$, where $\sqrt{\rho_0}=(|c^{-}|+|c^{+}|)/2$ is the amplitude of the intermediate hydrodynamic background.
+Through an appropriate rescaling of the well-known formula for the (non-dimensionalized) KdV-DSW edge speeds (see also \cite{el_resolution_2005}), the associated edge speeds for Eq.~\eqref{eq: KdV reduction for tight-binding model} are }